xuwupeng2000/megegen/README.md

 So you can use Rails Migration Generator without include Rails in your project.

 ---
-NOTE: *Mege.Gen* can only generates ActiveRecord timestamped migrations
+NOTE: Mege.Gen can only generates ActiveRecord timestamped migrations
+---
 NOTE: Please use 0.2.1 and above
 ---